Course Catalog

 5 units

 Explores major theories and research in the fields of cognitive development and language development.
-Begins with classic theories, such as Piaget's theory of cognitive development, and proceeds to theories and research on topics of current interest, such as the relation between culture and cognitive and language development.
-Enrollment restricted to graduate students.
+Begins with classic theorists, such as Piaget and Vygotsky, and proceeds to theories and research on topics of current interest.
+Enrollment is restricted to graduate students.

 PSYC 244B